bueler/p4pdes/c/README.md

   * My book does not contain PETSc installation instructions, though it has minimal advice.
 Maintaining installation information is the job of PETSc developers, not me.
 (Thank goodness.)
-  * Also, my book does not help the reader with debugging C programs.
+  * [CONFIGS.md](CONFIGS.md) contains some of the `configure` commands which work on the author's machines.
+These are minimal installation suggestions.
-  * However, [CONFIGS.md](CONFIGS.md) contains some of the `configure` commands which work on the author's machines.
-These are minimal installation examples/suggestions.
+  * My book does not help the reader with debugging C programs.

 ### compile and run one example